Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or interning
+- Provide any relevant experiences you’ve gained from volunteering or internships

-- Highlight any accomplishments or responsibilities you fulfilled in these roles
+- You should highlight any achievements or responsibilities you took on in these roles.

 References: